 While perhaps not as well known outside Scotland as whisky, Scottish ales and Orkney Beers have a sophisticated taste all of their own.
 Each sip is a gentle reminder of the landscapes in which they were crafted.

-New for 2014, our Beer and Savoury Gift Hamper is a fine selection of beautifully crafted beers.
+Our Beer and Savoury Gift Hamper is a fine selection of beautifully crafted beers.
 You might also like to add some Scottish ales when you create your own Christmas hamper.